 The design defect claims are focused mainly on the issues with the fish oil coating on the C-Qur products.
-The O3FA coating had a tendency to degrade very quickly and would frequently separate from the plastic mesh after being implanted.
+The O3FA coating had a tendency to degrade quickly and would frequently separate from the plastic mesh after being implanted.
 In some plaintiffs, the O3FA coating caused life-threatening allergic reactions.
-The manufacturing defect claims relate to the various issue Atrium had with sterilization at its manufacturing plant which ultimately led to the injunction in 2015.
+The manufacturing defect claims relating to the various issues Atrium had with sterilization at its manufacturing plant which ultimately led to the injunction in 2015.

 In the MDL, attorneys for both sides outlined their scientific arguments at the “science day” on 10/27/17.
-Copies of the Science Day powerpoint presentations for the plaintiffs and for Atrium provide a good preview of what the contested issues will be in the case.
-Atrium’s defense team presented very little in the way of new studies or research demonstrating the safety of the O3FA coating.
-Instead, their primary defense appears to be that the adverse events experienced by the plaintiffs were the result of normal surgical complications or medical errors and not problems with the C-Qur products.
+Copies of the Science Day PowerPoint presentations for the plaintiffs and for Atrium provide a good preview of what the contested issues will be in the case.
+Atrium’s defense team presented very little in the way of recent studies or research showing the safety of the O3FA coating.
+Instead, their primary defense appears to be that the adverse events experienced by the plaintiffs resulted from normal surgical complications or medical errors and not problems with the C-Qur products.

 The first round of cases in the MDL are set for trial in October 2018.
 These have been pushed back to November 2019.
-The results in these initial cases will likely dictate the direction of the MDL going forward.
-The results of the initial “bellwether” cases will likely be used by both sides as a reference point for global settlement negotiations.
-The C-Qur MDL is comparatively small with only the results of the first group of cases are used.
+The results in these initial cases will probably dictate the direction of the MDL going forward.
+The results of the initial “bellwether” cases will probably be used by both sides as a reference point for global settlement negotiations.
+The C-Qur MDL is comparatively small, with only the results of the first group of cases are used.